 1.9 miles circular route.
 A waymarked trail across open ground with coastal views.

 4 miles linear route.
-The amazing nature walk including the RSPB seabird viewpoint and island coastal scenery.
+The amazing nature walk includes the RSPB seabird viewpoint and island coastal scenery.

 4 miles circular route.
 Open hillside and farm track on the north of the island with fabulous views to Scotland.

-The West lighthouse which is the only lighthouse with the light located on the bottom of the building.
+The West lighthouse is the only lighthouse with a light located at the bottom of the building.
 It is also a light that flashes red and not white.
 The walk down to the lighthouse is 98 steps down the cliffside to the viewing platform and a further 64 steps to the bottom floor of the lighthouse.
 The centre itself is accessible but you won’t see many nesting puffins from up there.
-The centre is open from April to September and the cost for the walk down to the lighthouse is £5 for adults, £3.50 for students and £2.50 for children.
+The centre is open from April to September and the cost of the walk down to the lighthouse is £5 for adults, £3.50 for students and £2.50 for children.

 You will see many dramatic landscapes on the way to the Lighthouse one of which is Kebble Lough.
 The scenic lake and surrounding wetlands attract many nesting birds such as ducks, coots, grebes and snipe.
 You may also catch a glimpse of that legendary golden hare.
 If you don’t spot the hare you can see the orchids and the pyramidal bugle in bloom in springtime.